Praful-Dev/Image_Search_Engine/README.md

 This is a simple image search engine that uses the [Unsplash Custom Search API](https://unsplash.com/developers).

-Watch it in [Action] :- https://praful-dev.github.io/Image_Search_Engine/
+Watch it in [action] :- https://praful-dev.github.io/Image_Search_Engine/

 ## How to use
 1. Enter the query in the search bar.